-Variable name

-Enter the cell reference into the Name field.
-When the form is presented to the user, the name of the variable will be derived from the referenced cell.
+Variable Property Cell Reference Support Variable name (All variable types) Enter the cell reference into the Name field.
+When the Calc Method Variables dialog is presented to the user, the name of the variable will be derived from the referenced cell.
+List items (List only) Enter the cell reference into the List items dialog on its own line, just as you would if it was a hard-coded value.

-List items

-Enter the cell reference into the List items dialog on its own line, just as you would if it was a hard-coded value.
 The list can contain multiple cell references and/or values, the results of which will all be joined to create the final list.
 For list items only, the referenced cell can contain a range, such as List!B7:B27 (without brackets).
 The range can be hard-coded within the cell as text, or it can be the result of a formula.
 In this case, Axiom Software takes all values in the range, and adds them to the list as individual choices.
+The range must be one dimensional-meaning either one column wide and several rows tall, or several columns wide and one row tall.
+If the range is a block, it is ignored.
+16 de de de la companya de la contratta de la